drounce/debris_global/ReadMe_RounceModel.txt

   a) using the full x-axis needed to show the full ranges and in  that case make  in  inlet figure with 0-5 m so that information does not get too  squeezed.
   b) indicate the number of samples per dot by using different symbol size.
 Would need to be the same  symbol  for  comparability  in which case you would need  to use colors for the different sites.

+Limitations/issues:
+  - 13.00604 - debris cover is up-glacier (this is a rock crop, not a DCG!): showcases issues with debris outlines and glacier outlines

+Discussion:
+  - additional benefit of temperature inversion over the sub-debris melt inversion method is that the temperature inversion can have debris thickness < 0.02, while this is an indeterminate problem for the sub-debris melt inversion method since there are two correct answers